jdewit/grunt-html-upgrader/README.md

 ### Upgraders

 * _Bootstrap 2.3 -> 3.0_

-Upgrade bootstrap 2.3 html to 3.0 in seconds.
+Upgrade bootstrap from version 2.3 to 3.0.
 Thanks to @divshot for most of the work https://github.com/divshot/bootstrap3_upgrader

+* _Font Awesome 3 -> 4
+Upgrade Font Awesome from version 3 to 4

 ### Status